ramigs/conquering-responsive-layouts/README.md

 - But, since their parent elements are all flex items of the same flex container, they'll have to fit in the same row.

 - We've seen what happens when one of the flex items has shorter content.
 - If you want to make sure they're all the same size, give them `width: 100%`.
 Because they all want to be 100%, they'll even out and evenly distribute within that space.
-100% is the \_ideal" size that they want to be.
+100% is the _ideal_ size that they want to be.